juakofz/Age-of-Space/README.md

 # Age-of-Space

 Space RTS project as a way to get started in C++ and object-oriented programming.
 Development started as a student project at the tech university of Madrid.
+Initial development by @juakofz and @cheriperi.

 ## Current tasks (rework)
 - [x] Redo movement system
-- [ ] Redo keyboard imput system
+- [x] Redo keyboard imput system
-- [ ] Make movement feel more organic.
-Maybe add some randomness?
 - [ ] Redo explosions (implement particle system)
 - [ ] Make ships shoot again -> implement weapon objects
 - [ ] Redo projectiles

+## Less inmediate tasks
 - [ ] Re-implement lists and basic interactions
+- [ ] Make ships repel each other when too close
+- [ ] Make movement feel more organic.
+Maybe add some randomness?
+- [ ] Add UI features such as buttons, text, progress bars, etc.
+- [ ] Clean up img folder an implement proper ressource loading

 ## Future tasks (dev)
 - [ ] Implement passive AI for ships
 - [ ] Complete task list

+## Known bugs
+- Viewports fail to initialise and render only background color
+- Right clicking on the main viewport makes last selection box shop up
+- Dragging the selection box slightly above the minimap crashes main viewport
+- Dragging the minimap box onto the main viewport crashes it

 ## Version History